Dupont Waterfalls Tour Hike

-On this hike, you'll visit up to 5 of the 6 major waterfalls in Dupont State Forest.
+On this hike, you'll visit up to 5 of the 6 major waterfalls and 3 of the beautiful lakes in Dupont State Forest.
 It starts as an easy path to some of the most spectacular waterfalls in the area: Hooker, Triple, and High Falls.
 Covered picnic shelters with views of the falls make for excellent family outing possibilities.
-If you wish to continue to Grassy Creek and Bridal Veil Falls, this will become a moderate hike.
-You'll cross the big covered bridge and pass a beautiful mountain lake on the way - well worth the extra effort!
+If you wish to continue, this will become a moderate hike taking you to Bridal Veil Falls.
+You'll cross the big covered bridge and pass three beautiful mountain lakes on the way there - well worth the extra effort!

 Directions on Google Maps